22 August 2019

 For a functional framework, however, international and national initiatives for good governance, transparency, efficiency and equity must be integrated into the planning process.
 It is the complex web of interrelated issues that this course brings to the fore.

 This course examines forestry from an interdisciplinary and global perspective.
 The focus will be on ecosystem services that forests provide, and the students should therefore have at least a basic understanding of ecosystem functions.
-Advanced Master’s or Doctoral degree students are warmly invited on this course as are young professionals in a field related to the topics covered.
-In addition, professionals already in the working life may want to take this course to update their skills.
+Master's or Doctoral degree students are warmly invited as are young professionals in a field related to the course topics.
+In addition, professionals already in working life may want to take this course to update their skills.

 EUR 1180: Degree and PhD students.
 Includes the regular course fee (990 EUR) excursion expenses (190 EUR).